MOLB7950/MOLB7950-website/content/syllabus.md

 ## Office Hours

-Office hours will be held on Thursdays from 2:00-4:00pm.
-Please use https://calendly.com/rbi-fellows to schedule time.
+Office hours will be held on Thursday afternoons from 1:00-5:00pm.
+Please schedule time at <https://calendly.com/molb7950>.

 <div>